composewell/streamly/CONTRIBUTING.md

 1. When we are building a concurrent stream that needs to share the same `SVar` we pass the incoming state as is.
-2. In all other cases we must not share the SVar and everytime we pass on the state to run a stream we must use `rstState` to reset the `SVar` in the state.
+2. In all other cases we must not share the SVar and every time we pass on the state to run a stream we must use `rstState` to reset the `SVar` in the state.